nabla-containers/nabla-containers.github.io/index.md

 - base images for all the known apps that can run on rumprun (from rumprun-packages), like openjdk.
 - a writable file system.
 Currently only /tmp is writable.
 - support for committing the image
-- volumes (as in no "docker -v /a/b:/c/d")
+- volumes (as in `docker -v /a:/a`)
 - not ignoring cgroups.
-Although mem could be easy
+Start with the memory ones.
 - multiple network interfaces
 - not using runc.
 Right now, runnc calls runc which then calls nabla-run